100 Pages Posted: 30 Sep 2003 Last revised: 8 Jan 2017

 Although there are many important intellectual property and public health developments in the United States, the domestic debate remains surprisingly disconnected from the international debate.
 To help bridge this disconnect, this Article discusses the interrelationship between intellectual property and public health in the context of communicable diseases.
 This type of disease is intentionally picked to highlight how developments abroad could easily affect what happens at home, and vice versa.

-The second half of the Article draws seven important lessons from the three earlier narratives to advance a new integrated approach to setting international intellectual property norms.
-Applying the proposed approach to these lessons, this Article focuses on three sets of issues that often come up in the international norm-setting process: negotiation gains, negotiation process, and negotiation outcome.
-The Article concludes by reminding readers what happens in the international debate could easily spill over into the domestic debate, and vice versa.
+The second half of the Article draws seven important lessons from the three earlier narratives to advance a new, integrated approach to setting international intellectual property norms.
+Applying the proposed approach to these lessons, this Article focuses on three sets of issues that often come up in the international norm-setting process: negotiation gains, the negotiation process, and negotiated outcomes.
+The Article concludes by reminding readers that the international debate could easily spill over into the domestic debate, and vice versa.

 Yu, Peter K., Virotech Patents, Viropiracy, and Viral Sovereignty (2013).
 Arizona State Law Journal, Vol. 45, pp. 1563-1662, 2013.
 Available at SSRN: https://ssrn.com/abstract=451640 or http://dx.doi.org/10.2139/ssrn.451640